 You can decorate the trees with any decorations you have on hand, or find decorations that would be perfect for little trees and little fingers.

 Some decoration ideas include pipe cleaners or ribbons, tiny pom poms, buttons, and sequins.
 I really like this Christmas color assortment of buttons, which comes with plenty for this project and several others.
 As for pom poms, your best bet is to look at your craft store for the size to fit your tree.
-I think the mini 1 cm size (like these) would work on most pine cone Christmas trees.
+I think the mini 1 cm size (like these) would work on most pine cone Christmas trees but you might want to buy them bigger, if you choose.

 After you have assembled all your decorations, this is the part where you can turn the kids loose and let them have fun decorating their trees.
 I am excited to let Nathan decorate his own trees this December.